 In Canada, our freedom of religion is protected by the Canadian Charter of Human Rights and Freedoms and by the Canadian Human Rights Act.
-In Québec Bill 21 is now a secularism legislation that bans the wearing of religious symbols by certain public servants in positions of authority.
+In the province of Quebec Bill 21 is now a secularism legislation that bans the wearing of religious symbols by certain public servants in positions of authority.

 Our parishes are abolished or merged, our churches are leased, sold or shared with other churches and our approach to our society and culture religion reflects a more contemporary socio-cultural evolution.

-Then again, our Montreal religion beliefs keep shining through our church architecture and through.
-A church architecture that shines through a series of dynamic lines, assorted shapes and symbolic forms our society has created over the years.
+Then again, our Montreal religion beliefs keep shining through our church architecture with its steeples, church bells and stained glass windows.
+A church architecture that still shines through a series of dynamic lines, assorted shapes and symbolic forms our society has created over the years.

-Raising up churches, basilics and cathedrals relies upon capital, labor and technology while church interior design relies upon creativity, craftmanship and skills.
+Raising up churches, basilicas and cathedrals relies upon capital, labor and technology while church interior design relies upon creativity, craftmanship and skills.

-Our church architecture with its impressive structures, glorious church interior design, ornamented church floor plans, majestic ceilings, stained glass church windows and other rich ornaments such as church bells continue to offer an abundance of authentic qualities and beauties.
+Our church architecture with its impressive structures, glorious church interior design, ornamented church floor plans, majestic ceilings and other rich ornaments such as altars, pulpits and crucifix continue to offer an abundance of authentic qualities and beauties.